JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 package within which the sealed class is defined.
 The same logic applies to sealed interfaces and their implementations: once a module with a sealed interface is compiled, no new implementations can be created.

+> Direct subclasses are classes that immediately inherit from their superclass.
+>
+> Indirect subclasses are classes that inherit from more than one level down from their superclass.
+>
+{type="note"}

 When you combine sealed classes and interfaces with the `when` expression, you can cover the behavior of all possible subclasses and ensure that no new subclasses are created to affect your code adversely.

 Sealed classes are best used for scenarios when:

-* **Limited subclassing is desired:** You can have a predefined, finite set of subclasses extending a class, all of which are known at compile time.
+* **Limited class inheritance is desired:** You have a predefined, finite set of subclasses that extend a class, all of which are known at compile time.
-* **Type-safe design is required:** When safety and pattern matching are crucial in your project, particularly for state management or handling complex conditional logic.
-For an example, check out the [Use sealed classes with when expressions section](#use-sealed-classes-with-when-expression).
+* **Type-safe design is required:** Safety and pattern matching are crucial in your project.
+Particularly for state management or handling complex conditional logic.
+For an example, check out [Use sealed classes with when expressions section](#use-sealed-classes-with-when-expression).
-* **Working with closed APIs:** If you want to design robust and maintainable public APIs for libraries, sealed classes are ideal as they ensure that third-party clients use the APIs as intended.
+* **Working with closed APIs:** You want robust and maintainable public APIs for libraries that ensure that third-party clients use the APIs as intended.

 For more detailed practical applications, see [Use case scenarios](#use-case-scenarios).